Trainspotters in the United Kingdom: Film & television

 In 1980 the BBC first broadcast the railway documentary Great Railway Journeys: Confessions of a Train Spotter.
 The programme title was premised on presenter Michael Palin’s childhood as a trainspotter.

 Song of Experience, first aired in 1986, was a stand-alone film produced as part of the BBC’s Screen Two drama series.
 Written by Martin Allen and directed by Stephen Frears the play was a coming-of-age drama depicting a day in the life of three trainspotters.

 In the early 1990s the BBC2 comedy show Harry Enfield & Chums included a sketch involving a trio of trainspotters which incorporated stereotypes of the subculture for humorous effect.

 Trainspotter was the title of a 1996 animated short film about the activities of a lone trainspotter.
 The film won Best Short Animated Film Edinburgh 1996 and was nominated for the 50th BAFTA Award for Best Short Animation and for Best Short Animation at the 50th British Academy Film Awards.

 Anorak of Fire is a play written by Stephen Dinsdale consisting of a monologue delivered by the character Gus Gascoigne, a stereotypical trainspotter nerd.
-First performed in the 1990’s the play continued to be performed into the 2010’s.
+First performed in the 1990s the play continued to be performed into the 2010s.
 In 1998 it was adapted into a television film of the same name, directed by Elijah Moshinsky.

 ‘The Bashers’ was an episode of The Other Side documentary series which was broadcast on Channel 4 in 2000.
 The episode followed a group of trainspotters as they bashed the last Class 37 hauled trains before the locomotives were withdrawn.

 In 2016 the BBC aired a three part series called Trainspotting Live presented by Tim Dunn, Hannah Fry, Peter Snow, and Dick Strawbridge.